wakatara/harsh/README.md

 for tracking that are human-grokable and editable in your favourite text editor.
 It's simpler, less messy, and more portable than commercial or mobile applications and less fussy to manage than emacs habit tracking (imho).
-While quantified individual tracking is exhaustive, important habits get lost in the data deluge, so this provides deliberate, explicit, habits to track and progress.
+While quantified individual tracking is exhaustive (and exhausting), important habits get lost in the data deluge, so this provides deliberate and explicit habits to track and progress.

-It's written in Go and adds features and fixes on top of habitctl (its inspiration) such as skips, streak break warnings, stats, quantities, and as of `0.10.0` targets over intervals (like 3 times in a week).
+It's written in Go and adds features and fixes on top of habitctl (its inspiration) such as skips, streak break warnings, stats, quantities, and targets over intervals (eg. 3 times in a week).

 If you're a geek, I think you'll like it.
 Despite trying an exhaustive number of habit trackers, this was what worked for me.
 YMMV.
 If you're interested in why I wrote it, there's a [launch post about my motivations on my blog](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

-My biggest hope that it helps you get done what you're trying to get done in your life and live a better one.
+My hope is that it helps you get done what you're trying to get done in your life and live a better one.

+As a major update, in `0.11.0` we ported to [cobra](https://cobra.dev), refactored heavily for efficiency (~60% performance gains) and better structure, and wrote exhaustive tests.

 ## How It Works

-Harsh lets you see your habits in a consistency graph (aka Seinfeld chain) from left to right over the time you've been doing the habit.
-The interface shows the last 100 days (but dynamically adapts to a smaller day length if your terminal window is too small.).
+Harsh lets you see your habits in a consistency graph (aka Seinfeld Chain) from left to right over the time you've been doing the habit.
+The interface shows the last 100 days (but dynamically adapts to a smaller period if your terminal window won't support 100 days.).

-For each day, you enter a yes/no/skip on whether you did the habit in question, and the horizontal line for ach habit is like an x-axis time graph showing you how your habits have fared.
-There's a sparkline graph at the top of the interface to show how you are doing percentage wise each day over the 100 days, and some interface hintint with a M(onday), W(ednesday), F(riday) label below that to jelp you figure out which day goes with what (very helpful if you find particular days are where your habits falldown consistently since you can then fix whatever that is in that day that messes things up.).
+For each day, you enter a yes/no/skip on whether you did the habit in question, and the horizontal line for each habit is like an x-axis time graph showing you how your habits have fared.
+There's a sparkline graph at the top of the interface to show how you are doing percentage wise each day over the 100 days, and some interface hints with a M(onday), W(ednesday), F(riday) label below that to help you figure out which days goes with what (very helpful if you find particular days are where your habits fall down consistently since you can then fix whatever that is in that day that messes things up.).

-Consistency graphs are also known as the "Seinfield Method" due to an apocryphal story about getting better at writing jokes, which I think is attributed to Brad Isaac in a (possibly never happened) piece of advice he got from the comedian Jerry Seinfeld.
+Consistency graphs are also known as the "Seinfield Method" due to an apocryphal story about a habit method about getting better at writing jokes attributed to Jerry Seinfeld.
 Basically, the idea was he had a big year long calendar with a day for every year.
 Every day he wrote jokes, he put an X down.
 He could see how consistent he was being.
 The idea is never to bfreak the chain.

 Harsh works the same way.

-The idea is turning something into a consistent habit makes you good -- eventually.
+The idea is that turning something into a consistent habit makes you good — eventually.
 The original place I saw it (Lifehacker) has killed the original post (largely I think because Seinfeld repudiated it) - but [you can see here](https://lifehacker.com/jerry-seinfelds-productivity-secret-281626)

 ## Commands

-There're 3 commands: `ask`, `log`, and `todo`.
+There are 3 commands: `ask`, `log`, and `todo`.
 (and one subcommand, `log stats`).

 `harsh ask` asks you about all your unanaswered habits.